eblot/pyftdi/pyftdi/doc/gpio.rst

 * FT230X features a single port, which is 4-bit wide
 * FT231X feature a single port, which is 8-bit wide

+For historical reasons, 16-bit ports used to be named *wide* ports and 8-bit ports used to be called *narrow* with PyFtdi_.
+This terminology and APIs are no longer used, but are kept to prevent API break.
+Please only use the port ``width`` rather than these legacy port types.

 .. _cbus_gpio:

 .. note::